 Analysis of Poem "We Real Cool" by Gwendolyn Brooks

-Gwendolyn Brooks and We Real Cool
+Gwendolyn Brooks And A Summary of We Real Cool

 We Real Cool is a poem about the identity of a group of teenagers, black males, playing pool in the Golden Shovel.
 They are said to be black, like the poet Gwendolyn Brooks, but the poem could be about any group of rebellious youngsters anywhere, be they white or female.